TheresaLui/SelfHelpContent_v2/articles/problemscopingques.partnercenter/scopingquestion-partercenter-marketplace-remove-reviews.md

        "required": false
        },
        {
-       "id": "attached_file",
+       "id": "file_attached",
        "order": 13,
        "visibility": null,
        "controlType": "dropdown",
-       "displayLabel": "Have you attached a screenshot (in upload files) of the exact review to be removed?", "watermarkText": "Please select from the below list", "dropdownOptions": [
+       "displayLabel": "Have you attached a screenshot (in the Upload section above) of the exact review to be removed?", "watermarkText": "Please select from the below list", "dropdownOptions": [
 	       {
 		   "value": "Yes",